zczcmlml/IntroGithub/SSH_troubleshoot.md

 # Solve Permission Problem and Http 403 Error
 - Cheng Zhang 02/19/2016
-- The file works for users using github through ssh
+- The file works for users using github through SSH
 - I just tried on Jay's machine using Putty.
 It probably is not a universal solution.
-- Here, I use pcml repository as an example
+- Here, I use PCML repository as an example

 ### Http 403 Error
 1. Go to the repository folder where contains .git folder